mmistakes/minimal-mistakes/_posts/2016-10-06-gemified-theme-beta.md

 ---
-title:  "Gemified Theme -- Beta Release"
+title: Gemified Theme -- Beta Release
-modified: 2016-10-06T16:03:49-04:00
+modified: {}
 categories:
   - Jekyll
 tags:
   - update
+published: true
 ---

-Hot on the heels of Jekyll v3.3.0 is a beta release of Minimal Mistakes... as a gemified theme.
+editedddddddHot on the heels of Jekyll v3.3.0 is a beta release of Minimal Mistakes... as a gemified theme.

 {% include base_path %}